roosey xc Summer Camp 2025

 - TBD Physicals on-site in ERHS gym.
 See Flyer above.

-- Wednesday May 22nd MANDATORY FALL COACHES Meeting 5-8 pm @ ERHS.
-(August 14th is make-up date)
+- Tuesday May 13th MANDATORY FALL COACHES Meeting 5-8 pm @ Corona HS (August 12th [Centennial] is make-up date)

 - Saturday May 31st Sports Physicals Day in ERHS GYM